sushil2601/javaScript_practise/REACT.md

     .Class Component :-

-                .Class components are defined using JavaScript classes.
+                .Class components are defined using ES6 class with render() method.
                 .They are stateful component by using the lifycycle methods.
                 .The render method in a class component is responsible for returning JSX.